YV3399/E-jet-family-YV/Documentation/guide.markdown

   that use of flaps 6 is not authorized for CAT-II landings.
 - **Parking Brake** functions as usual.

+## MFD's and CCD's

+The real E-Jet uses a device known as the CCD (Cursor Control Device) to provide a point-and-click style GUI on the EFIS screens, particularly the MFD.
+The CCD consists of a trackpad, an "enter" button, three screen selector buttons, and a two-ring twist knob for data entry.
+The pilot can use the screen selector to move a cursor between PFD, MFD and EICAS screens; the touchpad moves the cursor within the selected screen; the "enter" button selects on-screen GUI elements; and the twist knob serves as a dynamic dial for various inputs, such as map range etc.

+Because we cannot provide a physical CCD in flightgear, the FlightGear E-Jet emulates this functionality by allowing you to click directly onto the MFD, and using the mouse scroll wheel to emulate the twist knob.
+Specifically, the mapping works as follows:

+- Mouse click: position CCD cursor on clicked screen (currently only MFD is supported), at the position of the click, and then click the CCD "enter" button
+- Scroll wheel: twist outer ring of CCD data entry knob.
+- Shift + scroll wheel: twist inner ring of CCD data entry knob.

 ## Autopilot

 ### Glareshield Panel Controls